strongtyped/active-slick/README.md

 ## Usage

-Usage information can be found on the [wiki pages](https://github.com/strongtyped/active-slick/wiki/Introduction).
+Usage information can be found on the [wiki pages](https://github.com/strongtyped/active-slick/wiki/Introduction) or via an [Activator Template](http://typesafe.com/activator/template/slick-active-record).